w3f/General-Grants-Program/grants/grant_application_template_community.md

 If this application is in response to an RFP then please indicate this in the first line.

 * Please provide a brief description of the project here.
 This is likely more important for speculative applications, but also worth providing some description here of the team's intent with the project.
-* An indication of why this project is good for the ecosystem.
+* An indication of why this project adds to community engagement.
-* An indication of how you will integrate this project into Substrate / Polkadot.
+* An indication of how this project relates to Substrate and/or Polkadot.
 * An indication of why your team is interested in creating this project.

 ## Team members